Polar vortex is circulation of strong, upper-level winds that normally surround the North Pole

 How dangerous is a polar vortex distortion as compared to a tornado or hurricane?

-Completely different type of systems.
+They are completely different types of systems.
 A cold air outbreak caused by the polar vortex is much more widespread and lasts longer than a single storm.
-With the widespread drop in temperature, however, you can see significant winter storms develop, especially when the cold air is initially advancing into a previously warm region – much like the nor’easter this past week.
+With the widespread drop in temperature, however, you can see significant winter storms develop, especially when the cold air is initially advancing into a previously warm region – much like the nor’easter during the past week.

 When was the last big one to hit a densely populated area?